-Program Mission: The mission of the Embedded Systems Engineering Technology (ESET) bachelor's degree program within the Computer Systems Engineering Technology (CSET) Department at Oregon Institute of Technology is to prepare our students for productive careers in industry and government by providing an excellent education incorporating industry-relevant, applied laboratory-based instruction in both the theory and application of embedded systems engineering.
-Our focus is educating students to meet the growing workforce demand in Oregon and elsewhere for graduates prepared in both hardware and software aspects of embedded systems.
-Major components of the ESET program's mission in the CSET Department are:
+Program Mission: The mission of the Computer Engineering Technology (CET) bachelor's degree program in the Computer Systems Engineering Technology (CSET) Department at Oregon Institute of Technology is to provide an excellent education incorporating industry-relevant, applied laboratory based design and analysis for our students.
+The program is to serve a constituency consisting of its students, alumni, and employers in industry and government.
+Major components of the CET program's mission in the CSET Department are to:

-- To educate a new generation of ESET students to meet current and future industrial challenges and emerging embedded systems engineering trends. - To promote a sense of scholarship, leadership, and professional service among our graduates. - To enable our students to create, develop, apply, and disseminate knowledge within the embedded systems development environment. - To expose our students to cross-disciplinary educational programs. - To provide industry and government employers with graduates in embedded systems engineering and related professions.
+- educate computer engineering technology students to meet current and future industrial challenges, - promote a sense of scholarship, leadership, and professional service among our graduates, - enable our students to create, develop, and disseminate knowledge for the applied engineering environment, - expose our students to cross-disciplinary educational programs, and - provide high tech industry employers with graduates in the computer engineering technology profession